 Deck the Hall Light Show at City Hall

 Also to be experienced while exploring Dilworth Park Wintergarden is the Deck the Hall Light Show!
-For a few weeks at the end of December, a fantastic holiday light show is projected onto City Hall.
+For a few weeks from mid-November to the end of December, a fantastic holiday light show is projected onto City Hall.
 Watch as the lights and music turn this iconic Philadelphia landmark into a festive holiday display!
 Shows run every half hour, starting at 5:30pm and going until 9:30pm.
 Check online to see when the Deck the Hall Light Show will be playing!